 Construction of the first phase of the Cincinnati Streetcar project is now underway downtown.
 This phase of the streetcar route is 3.6 miles long and loops from Second Street (at the Banks) to Henry Street (north of Findlay Market in Over the Rhine).
 This route will take the streetcar directly past the Main Library as it travels south on Walnut Street.
-During construction, traffic and parking along Walnut Street--as well as other streets near the Main Library--will be affected.

 |Garage/Lot||Location||Exact Address||Distance to Library|

 |Garfield Garage||Ninth Street between Race and Vine||13 W. Ninth St.||½ block|

 |All Pro Parking Garage||Ninth Street between Main and Walnut||160 E. Ninth St.||½ block|

 |ABM Parking Lot||Corner of Ninth Street and Walnut||910 Walnut St.||1 block|

 |Central Parking Lot||Corner of Seventh Street and Vine||710 Vine St.||2 blocks|

 |All Pro Parking Lot||Corner of Seventh and Vine||705 Vine St.||2 blocks|